 The primary sources of funds for Planning, Environmental and Construction Expenses are unrestricted cash on hand from previous development impact fee collections and surplus revenues.
 Surplus revenues are toll, fee and penalty revenues in excess of amounts needed for operating expenses, debt service payments and funding the indenture required reserves in the year the revenue is collected.
-The senior and junior lien debt service reserve fund requirements totaling \$179.3 million have been fully met.
-The supplemental debt service reserve has a requirement of \$93.1 million and is funded with one-half of surplus revenues until the requirement has been met.
-The supplemental debt service reserve is projected to be \$81.4 million by the end of FY17.
+The debt service reserve fund requirements totaling \$220.8 million have been fully met.
 Surplus revenues are not under bond Indenture requirements (see description of bonds in the Debt Service section below) and may be spent at the Board of Directors' discretion for any lawful purpose.
-Each year, \$5 million of development impact fees received by the Agency is available to fund expenditures or increase the surplus revenue fund; the balance of development impact fees collected during the year are also made available for the same purpose if they are not needed to fund debt service payments.
+Each year, \$5 million of development impact fees received by the Agency is available to fund expenditures or increase the unrestricted cash fund; the balance of development impact fees collected during the year are also made available for the same purpose if they are not needed to fund debt service payments.
+In addition, funding for these expenses is available from the restricted construction funds obtained during the bond refunding completed in February 2015.
 Other sources of funds for these activities include investment earnings and grant funds awarded to the Agency.
-See table on page 32 for detail of unrestricted cash and the supplemental debt service reserve.
+See tables on page 35 for detail of unrestricted cash and the restricted construction funds.